neuronalmotion/qtrpi/README.md

 /opt/qtrpi/bin/qmake-qtrpi
 make
 ```
-You can now copy and excute the generated binary file on your Raspberry Pi
+You can now copy and execute the generated binary file on your Raspberry Pi

-Note: You can also add **/opt/qtrpi/bin/** to your PATH in your .bashrc and call **qmake-qtrpi** without the full path.
+Note: You can also add **/opt/qtrpi/bin/** to your `PATH` in your .bashrc and call **qmake-qtrpi** without the full path.

 ### Usage in Qt Creator
 *coming soon...*